 Yass Valley Council area

-In Yass Valley Council area, the strongest regional competitive effect between 2010/11 and 2015/16 was experienced in Agriculture, Forestry and Fishing.
+In Yass Valley Council area, the strongest regional competitive effect between 2011/12 and 2016/17 was experienced in Health Care and Social Assistance.

 Shift Share Analysis provides a useful mechanism for better interpreting changes in economic variables between different time periods.
 It is a way of breaking the growth or decline in an industry into three components to help understand what is driving the change.
 These three change components are commonly known as: